 - About 55% of organizations don’t measure the effectiveness of onboarding programs and that means no definite assessment of ROI of onboarding.

 - 39% of the companies surveyed do not possess the right technology to minimize administrative error or increase accountability.
 Whereas, 36% cite insufficient technology as the reason as being not able to automate onboarding processes.

 - More than half of the firms (57%) had managers who lacked the bandwidth to improve the onboarding exercise.

 The Sales Rep Onboarding Program Cost Rigmarole

-The cost of onboarding a sales reps becomes more expensive as in most cases it is a long process.
+The cost of onboarding a sales rep becomes more expensive as in most cases it is a long process.
 To fully onboard a sales rep, 71% of companies take more than six months.
-The heart burn is more when after all the training there is still a 34% turnover rate amongst sales reps.
-On an average sales reps stay with an organization for one and a half years only.
+The heartburn is more when after all the training there is still a 34% turnover rate among sales reps.
+On average sales reps stay with an organization for one and a half years only.
 Hence, sales managers only get a limited time period to develop full blown efficiencies in onboarding reps.

 Why Should the ROI of a Sales Rep Onboarding Program be Measured?

 The difficulties encountered in a normal sales rep onboarding program can curtail the generation of high ROI from it.
 Hence measuring ROI continuously is critical to maintain a tab on it so as to improve it over a period of time.
 This assessment helps to know how well the sales rep onboarding program is doing and to make changes if necessary.